redanz/project-3/README.md

 Open [localhost:3000](http://localhost:3000/) in your browser to run the app.

-Select min/max values, pause between ops and version(s) of sorting algorithms to start.
+Select min/max values, pause between ops and version(s) of algorithms to see the visualization of sorting a random 50 element array.